St Joseph Hospital Nurse Anesthetist School is one of two CRNA schools in Rhode Island.

 Have a minimum of one year of experience in an acute care setting with the opportunity to develop independent decision-making skills and acquire the psychomotor skills and ability to use and interpret advanced monitoring techniques.

 A preferred science GPA of 3.0 and an undergraduate grade point average of 3.0 or evidence of outstanding postgraduate academic achievement.

-Graduate Record Exam is required.
+Graduate Record Exam or MAT is required.

 - ACLS (Advanced Cardiac Life Support)

 - 2 Chemistry courses (CHEM 105, CHEM 106) with a minimum grade of C

 - Statistics (required by Rhode Island College) with a minimum grade of C